IT’S OFFICIAL: DIAGON ALLEY IS OPEN AS OF JULY 8

 You can view/download the full-resolution version of the concept art above via our Flickr account.

-Scheduled to open in summer 2014, the world’s first centrally themed, multi-park experience expands the Wizarding World of Harry Potter across both Universal Orlando theme parks and allows Universal’s creative team to bring an unparalleled vision to this unique project.
+Set to open fully to the public on July 8, 2014, the world’s first centrally themed, multi-park experience expands the Wizarding World of Harry Potter across both Universal Orlando theme parks and allows Universal’s creative team to bring an unparalleled vision to this unique project.
 The new area will bring to life some of the experiences and places found in and around London in the Harry Potter books and films, offering brand-new adventures for fans and theme park guests from around the world.

 Diagon Alley and “London” will be located within the Universal Studios Florida theme park, which is adjacent to Universal’s Islands of Adventure theme park, where guests now experience Hogwarts and Hogsmeade.
 The new area within Universal Studios will be just as expansive, immersive, and authentic as the existing themed environment.